 The park offers modern real estate for conducting business based on modern technology.
+With the creation of the Park it is possible to achieve the following goals: the influx of Pulawy direct investment (green - field) caused by the availability of investment areas, diversification of the structure of the local economy through the development of SMEs operating in different industries, attracting Pulawy investments are characterized by innovation, competitiveness and knowledge-based, revival of cooperation between institutions scientific - research with the business sector to further improve the transfer of innovations to the business sector, and consequently the development of technology companies.
 It is a place of cooperation of R&D development, universities and companies on research on modern technologies and products and their transfer to production.
-Within the park there are operating i.a. units such as: Technology Incubator, Technology Centre (office and laboratory space, production and services space that facilitate support new technology transfer to business units), Entrepreneurship Centre (space for organizing conferences, trainings, business meetings for companies from the park and for the other companies).
+Within the park there are operating units such as: Technology Incubator, Technology Centre (office and laboratory space, production and services space that facilitate support new technology transfer to business units), Entrepreneurship Centre (space for organizing conferences, trainings, business meetings for companies from the park and for the other companies).
+The park offers advisory services, information, training and virtual office services.